 Wars: Causes, Aftermath & Prevention

 Many countries choose to go to war because wars are the fastest way around a particular problem that they are facing.
-If a powerful country wants something from a much weaker opponent and that weaker opponent is not ready to surrender that particular ‘something’.
-The right thing to do will be to pursue diplomatic efforts to find the best solution for every stakeholder.
+If a powerful country wants something from a relatively weaker opponent and that weaker opponent is not ready to surrender that particular ‘something’.
+The right thing to do in this situation will be to pursue diplomatic efforts to find the best solution for every stakeholder.
 But, generally, diplomatic efforts are a slow process.
 So, powerful nations choose a much faster option, which is ‘all out war’.

 Wars might leave few survivors but wars never leave any winners.
 Every fighting party of a war tries to inflict maximum amount of damage on the opponent.
 Therefore, all fighting parties suffer enormously during wars.
-Wars kill a lot of people and break others who have witnesses all that insanity in front of them.
+Wars kill a lot of people and break others who have witnessed all that insanity in front of them.
 Wars obliterate everything that comes into their path.
 All parties fighting a war experience horrendous, shocking, irreversible and irreparable damages that can never be repaired.

 All global super powers must work closely together to devise and establish a long term effective plan to prevent all armed conflicts in future.
 We should acknowledge that wars are primeval, primitive and insane in nature.
 It was acceptable and understandable when medieval empires waged war against each other to resolve their problems; but now in 21st century we have to do better than that.
 All global super powers must learn to communicate and address their concerns to each other in a constructive manner.
 International community and global super powers must direct all of their resources towards finding solutions to existing problems of this planet instead of creating the new ones.